Long Term Care Insurance

 Post Claim Underwriting

-There is no need for companies to engage in this practice.
-Insurance companies have all the information they need before issuing a policy to avoid this from happening to people.
+Insurance companies have all the information they need before they issue the policy to avoid this from happening to people.
 When you apply for insurance, you have to fill out an application and disclose all sorts of information about yourself to the insurance company, like your age, your health history, etc. Based on this information, the insurance company decides if it is going to make you an offer of insurance and on what terms and for what premium.
 An insurance company is generally not required to issue you a policy.
 The insurance company can place "riders" on your policy which limit the benefits offered or it can decline to offer you any insurance at all if it feels that you pose too much of a risk.
 This determination should all be completed before your insurance policy is ever issued.
 If an insurance company believes that you may have pre-existing health conditions that make you a higher risk than average, then it must investigate those facts before it determines what type of insurance to offer.

 The typical post claim underwriting insurance company is fairly easy to recognize.
 If at the time of your application, your insurance company requested no medical exam, asked only if you were in "good health", only allowed for yes or no answers to health question or even asked no health questions at all, chances are that the insurance company practices post claim underwriting.